optiopay/klar/README.md

 will be outputted.
 Supported levels are `Unknown`, `Negligible`, `Low`, `Medium`, `High`, `Critical`, `Defcon1`.
 Default is `Unknown`.

-* `CLAIR_THRESHOLD` - how many high severity vulnerabilities Klar can tolerate before returning `1`.
+* `CLAIR_THRESHOLD` - how many outputted vulnerabilities Klar can tolerate before returning `1`.
 Default is 0.

 * `DOCKER_USER` - Docker registry account name.